fairlearn/fairlearn/TERMINOLOGY.md

 - _Predictors_ implement a `predict` method.

-**Randomization.** Unlike [scikit-learn estimators](https://scikit-learn.org/stable/glossary.html#term-estimator), estimators in fairlearn can produce randomized predictors.
+**Randomization.** In contrast with [scikit-learn](https://scikit-learn.org/stable/glossary.html#term-estimator), estimators in fairlearn can produce randomized predictors.
 Randomization of predictions is required to satisfy many definitions of fairness.
 Because of randomization, it is possible to get different outputs from the predictor's `predict` method on identical data.
 For each of our methods, we provide explicit access to the probability distribution used for randomization.

 ## Fairness of AI systems